 6.3 However, this concept of universal service has not accompanied the leap in telecommunications technology from analog to digital technology.
 Analog technology is satisfactory for voice telephony and can also support the transmission of data at low speeds, such as 56 Kbps.
 Digital technology was developed in the 1980s and offers increasingly higher transmission rates.
 The first step was ISDN (Integrated Services Digital Network), which can use the same copper lines as voice telephony, but with new switch centers.
 ISDN is increasingly becoming a widely available service in most developed countries.
 It offers access at 64 Kbps or 128 Kbps which are suitable for data and image transmission, video-conferencing and other advanced services.
-Other digital telecommunication technologies include mobile telephony, wireless networks and satellite systems, and optic fibre, which are now being developed and which offer broadband with transmission speeds up to 2 Mbps+.
+Other digital telecommunication technologies include mobile telephony, wireless networks and satellite systems, and optic fibre, which are now being developed and which offer broadband with transmission speeds up to 2 from its higher transmission rates.

-6.4 The advantage of ISDN compared to analog telephony stems more from its higher reliability rather than from its higher transmission rates.
 Quite advanced applications, such as telemedicine, can be conducted over analog technology without any serious problems.
 For simple uses of the Internet by individual citizens or small companies, voice telephony is perfectly suitable for data transmission.
 Nevertheless, with the emergence of Internet as a strategic tool for business development and the advent of higher data transmission speeds and bandwidth through broadband and ADSL (Asymmetrical Digital Subscriber Line), this position is rapidly changing.
 In an era where knowledge-based activities and eCommerce are becoming central elements of economic activities, the digital deficit of rural areas regarding telecommunication infrastructures is becoming increasingly important, just as the issue of road and rail infrastructures was important for rural areas in the past.